Anjali4006/Tini_HairTies/README.txt

 Added the necessary code
 Edited the layout.cshtml file and homecontroller file with the provided code Updated readme and commited code to github

+6:19 pm
+Added the seedData file in the Data Folders
+Added the entries in the SeedData.cs file
+Tested the app
+Data didn't shown at first place
+Rebuilded and clean the application
+Tested the app again
+Data displayed woohhoo!!
+Everything is good
+Committed everything to github